 Size 14.5 x 21.25 in. / 36.8 x 54 cm.

-signed, titled and dated lower right; framed; some handling marks on frame noted
+signed, titled and dated lower right; framed with archival mat; small chip in glass noted lower centre; some minor handling marks on frame noted

 private collection, Calgary